joaomontenegro/ethticker/README.md

 # ethticker
-A Chrome extension that shows the eth price on the icon.
+A Chrome extension that shows the eth price on the icon using the CoinGecko API.